preactjs/preact-www/content/guide/progressive-web-apps.md

 ## Overview

 Preact is an excellent choice for [Progressive Web Apps](https://developers.google.com/web/progressive-web-apps/) that wish to load and become interactive quickly.
+[Preact CLI](https://github.com/developit/preact-cli/) codifies this into an instant build tool that gives you a PWA with a 100 lighthouse score right out of the box.

 <ol class="list-view">
     <li class="list-item">